Nutrition and Wellness · · 19 min read

 Evaluate Lab Tests and Hormone Levels

-It’s important to recognize that more than one-third of men over 45 experience low hormone levels, making accurate evaluation essential.
-Yet, only 5-20% of men with low hormone levels , which underscores the need for greater awareness and proactive health management.
+It’s important to recognize that more than one-third of men over 45 experience low testosterone symptoms, making awareness essential.
+Yet, only 5-20% of men with low testosterone seek treatment, which underscores the need for greater awareness and proactive measures.
 Dr. Mohit Khera, a Professor of Urology, reassures us, saying, 'Today, we understand that this hormone is not a carcinogen.
 It is not a cardiovascular risk factor.'
-Real-world evaluations show that thorough hormone assessments can lead to effective treatment plans, ultimately enhancing overall health outcomes.
+Real-world evaluations show that thorough assessments can lead to effective treatment plans, ultimately enhancing quality of life.

 Moreover, the FDA is currently reviewing the risks associated with hormone products, including stroke and heart attack, which highlights the importance of making informed decisions regarding testosterone replacement therapy (TRT).
 It’s also crucial to ensure that standardized testing methods are employed to guarantee the reliability of hormone measurements.
 By staying informed and proactive, you can take significant steps toward improving your health and well-being.